SophiaPetrova/introduction-to-programming-presentation/slides.md

 * Fire up your text editor
 * Create a HTML document
 * Type "Hello World" within the HTML document you just created
-* Save the file some place you'll be able to find easily, like your Desktop
+* Save the file someplace you'll be able to find easily, like your Desktop

 ![hello-world-file](1.png)